 London Higher is the membership organisation for universities and higher education colleges across London.
 The largest representative body of its kind in England, London Higher represents the full diversity of the capital’s higher vibrant education sector, from small and specialist conservatoires and research institutes to large, multi-faculty universities.
 “We are the place where universities and higher education colleges come together to identify the opportunities and address the challenges of studying and operating in the capital” – London Higher.

 Middlesex University London prides itself in creating knowledge with their vision to transform outcomes for individuals, communities and organisations and to empower people to change their lives.
-Their learning community has practice at the heart of what they do across education, research and knowledge exchange, and engagement.
+Their learning community has practised at the heart of what they do across education, research and knowledge exchange, and engagement.
 They work in partnership with others and bring people together to create solutions to complex problems.

-Middlesex University has a wide range of facilities across their campus’ that are located across three continents with campuses in London, Dubai, and Mauritius.
+Middlesex University London has a wide range of facilities across their campus’ that are located across three continents with campuses in London, Dubai, and Mauritius.
 They give students opportunities to take a study exchange between countries too.

 We are endorsed by ScreenSkills Select, the industry-led skills body for the screen industries.
 When you train with us, you can be confident that all of our relevant courses and training has gone through a rigorous process to demonstrate a high level of quality and industry relevance.